 - \ Check the oil level with the engine stopped.
 DO NOT check the oil level with engine running. - DO NOT overfill the crankcase to avoid engine damaged.
-Engine damage can result - NEVER operate the engine when oil level is above MAX or MIN marks. - Place the machine on level ground, Stop the engine. - Remove the dipstick 1 and wipe it clean.
-Insert dipstick 1, then remove it again to read actual oil level.
-Install dipstick 1. - Maintain the oil level to the MAX mark on the dipstick 1.
-Add oil if necessary. - Remove the oil fill plug 2 and add oil.
-Clean and install the oil fill plug 2. - 5.
+Engine damage can result. - NEVER operate the engine when oil level is above MAX or MIN marks.

+- Remove the Oil level gauge 1 and wipe it clean.
+Insert

+Oil level gauge 1, then remove it again to read actual oil

+level.
+Install Oil level gauge 1.

+- Maintain the oil level to the MAX mark on the Oil level gauge 1.
+Add oil if necessary.

+- Remove the oil fill plug 2 and add oil.

+Clean and install the oil fill plug 2.

+- 5. Close the access door.

+Check the Coolant Level

+- Steam generated by hot fluid under pressure in radiator can cause personal injury. - Remove filler cap only when cool enough to touch with bare hand.

+- Always check the coolant level in the reserve tank.
+Maintain the coolant level between the MAX and MIN marks on the reserve tank. - 3.
+Remove the coolant fill cap 1 and add the coolant if necessary. - If the reserve tank is empty, check the radiator level with the engine stopped.
+Add coolant to the radiator and the reserve tank. - 5.
 Close the access door.

-■ Check the Coolant Level

-- Steam generated by hot fluid under pressure in radiator can cause personal injury. - Remove filler cap only when cool enough to touch with bare hand. - Open the access door on the rear of the machine. - Always check the coolant level in the reserve tank.
-Maintain the coolant level between the MAX and MIN marks on the reserve tank. - Remove the coolant fill cap 1 and add the coolant if necessary. - If the reserve tank is empty, check the radiator level with the engine stopped.
-Add coolant to the radiator and the reserve